MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-connecting-computers-to-the-server-in-Windows-Server-Essentials.md

 ##  <a name="BKMK_Time"></a> Issue 5
  **Issue**

  I get a “The server is not available.
-To resolve this issue, contact the person responsible for your network.” error when connecting a computer to the server
+To resolve this issue, contact the person responsible for your network.�? error when connecting a computer to the server

  **Description**

- This can happen if the date and time on the connected computer are not synchronized with the date and time on the server. [!INCLUDE[sbs_sbs8_2](../install/includes/sbs_sbs8_2_md.md)] and [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)] use the time synchronization service to synchronize the date and time of computers running in a [!INCLUDE[sbs_sbs8_2](../install/includes/sbs_sbs8_2_md.md)] or [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)] network.
+ This can happen if the date and time on the connected computer are not synchronized with the date and time on the server. --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials and --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials use the time synchronization service to synchronize the date and time of computers running in a --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials or --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials network.
 Synchronized time is critical because the default authentication protocol uses server time as part of the authentication process.
-For example, if the clock on a client computer is not synchronized to the correct date and time, [!INCLUDE[sbs_sbs8_2](../install/includes/sbs_sbs8_2_md.md)] or [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)] authentication might falsely interpret a logon request as an intrusion attempt and deny access to the user.
+For example, if the clock on a client computer is not synchronized to the correct date and time, --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials or --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials authentication might falsely interpret a logon request as an intrusion attempt and deny access to the user.

  This can happen if the server’s free memory is less than 5 percent.